Locomotive No. 1

-Locomotive No. 1 hauled the first passenger train in New South Wales, Australia.
-It was built by Robert Stephenson and Company.
+Locomotive No. 1 is a "Stephenson" type steam locomotive, it hauled the first passenger train in New South Wales, Australia.
+It was built by Robert Stephenson and Company in 1854.
 In 1846, the Sydney Railway Company was formed with the objective of building a railway line between Sydney and Parramatta.
 No. 1 was one of four locomotives that arrived by sea from the manufacturer in January 1855.
 The first passenger train hauled by No. 1 was a special service from Sydney Station to Long Cove viaduct (near the present site of Lewisham) on 24 May 1855, Queen Victoria's birthday.

 A common misconception is that Locomotive No. 1 hauled the first train at the grand opening of the first New South Wales railway, on 26 September 1855.
 In fact, No. 1 was in need of maintenance that day and not in steam.
 Its identical sister locomotive No. 3 worked the first passenger train from Sydney at 9:00 am and this was followed by the official train at 12:00 noon hauled by No. 2, driven by William Sixsmith and fireman William Webster.